Of course YES!

 - Jardiance and Farxiga have also been shown to be effective in patients with cardiovascular diseases without diabetes.

 Safety and Adverse events of taking Jardiance and Metformin Together:

-- There are no drug interactions between Jardiance and metformin.
-However, patients are likely to develop side effects of individual drugs.
+There are no drug interactions between Jardiance and metformin.
+However, patients are likely to develop side effects from individual drugs.

 Except for the increase in the risk of hypoglycemia in the combination group, the side effect may be rather fewer than the individual drug given in high doses.

 Hypoglycemia can occur only if the combination of drugs is given with insulin or sulfonylureas.